 Ag Data Commons Programs

 A "Program" collects together datasets associated with a coordinated multi-investigator or multi-project research effort.
 Each investigator can upload their own project's data independently using the usual Submit button, but applies the relevant program tag so the datasets show up in the collection.
-Examples include the i5K Workspace and Farm 2 Fly programs.

 Benefits to creating a program with the Ag Data Commons include:

-- All data tagged with the program keywords automatically appear on the program page and are easily retrievable by the program URL (so the link could be used on other websites).
+- All data tagged with the program keywords automatically appear on the program search page and are easily retrievable by the program URL (so the link could be used on other websites).

 - Investigators can easily find data dictionaries shared by their program or clone similar dataset records as a starting point for their own submissions.

 - Programs may employ a customized set of keywords specific to their research to help filtering and searching.
-The Ag Data Commons only offers a single collection page per program, but descriptive and organized search facets filter subsets of data according to user needs.
+The Ag Data Commons only offers a single collection search page per program, but descriptive and organized search facets filter subsets of data according to user needs.

 Creating a Program and Program Page